hiyouga/AMP-Regularizer/README.md

 # Adversarial Model Perturbation (AMP)

 Code for reproducing AMP results.
+Since the blind review policy and the maximum size of appendix, we are unable to include the IMDB, Yelp2013, Yelp2014 dataset even they are publicly available on the Internet.

 ## Requirement